LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/GettingStarted.md

 #### Support for different messaging channels and the corresponding rich content

-The BotConnector system is designed to support [all relevant rich content](getting-started-with-rich-messaging-rich-messaging-channel-capabilities.html), since it only forwards the received structured content and metadata to LP's messaging and chat service.
-We have verified and tested the support for **WebMessaging**, **Facebook** and **Apple Business Chat**.
-All other channels are not verified, but should be working if sending the right structured content for the channel.
-If you experience any issues please contact you CSM.
+The Bot Connector system is designed to support [all relevant rich content](getting-started-with-rich-messaging-rich-messaging-channel-capabilities.html), since it only forwards the received structured content and metadata to LivePerson's messaging and chat service.
+We have verified and tested the support for **Web Messaging**, **Facebook** and **Apple Business Chat**.
+All other channels are not verified, but should work if you send the right structured content for the channel.
+If you experience any issues, please contact LivePerson support or your account team.

 #### Creating and starting Bots